aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/freeze/split-screen/_index.md

 ## **Split worksheet horizontally on rows**
 To separate your Excel window horizontally, select the row below the row where you want the split to occur in Excel.

-It's easy to split worksheet horizontally on rows programmatically with Aspose.Cells for Node.js via C++, we only need to select one cell in the left column as active cell, then split with [**Worksheet.split()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#split--) method.
+It's easy to split a worksheet horizontally on rows programmatically with Aspose.Cells for Node.js via C++.
+We only need to select one cell in the left column as the active cell, then split with the **Worksheet.split()** method.

 ```javascript
 const path = require("path");